NA Meetings – What Are They, How Can They Help Me & Where Can I Find a Meeting?

 NA Meetings

-Narcotics Anonymous’ basic principles were adapted from those held by Alcohol Anonymous.
-By adjusting AA’s First Step, NA changed the word “alcohol” for the word “addiction” in an effort to remove drug-specific language and focus more on the disease of addiction itself.
+The basic 12-step principles of NA were adapted from those held by Alcoholics Anonymous (AA).
+For the First Step, NA changed the word “alcohol” to the word “addiction” in an effort to remove drug-specific language and focus more on the disease of addiction itself.

-Narcotics Anonymous Membership is available to ALL drug addicts regardless of:
+Narcotics Anonymous Membership is available to everyone who is addicted to drugs, regardless of:

-When you enter a meeting you are surrounded by a group of peers that are addicts and have been through and survived similar experiences with their addictions.
-This is an environment that is “judgment-free” and is for the support of a lifestyle that abstains from drugs and faces the challenges presented in everyday life with the goal of recovery in sight.
+When you enter an NA meeting, you’ll be in a judgment-free environment, surrounded by a group of peers who have been through and survived experiences similar to yours.
+The meeting will center on helping you abstain from drugs and face the challenges presented in everyday life with the goal of recovery in sight.
 Membership status is not dependent upon gender, race, ethnicity, social class, or religion.

 Don’t wait Until It’s Too Late.